ejones/irene/README.md

  */
 ```

 In this way, HTML may depend on .css and .js files, CSS on other .css, JavaScript on .js or .soy, and Soy on other .soy.
+In the case of HTML, the compiled output of all CSS dependencies and inline styles is placed just at the end of the `<head>` tag, and the compiled output of all JavaScript dependencies and inline scripts is placed at the end of the body.

 When you give `irene-latest.jar` a directory as its argument (or none, indicating the current directory), it recurses on the files in that directory and subdirectories, processing files that match: